 Rushworth adds, “I once believed if I reached my goal weight and fitness level I would be confident, but when I achieved my goal I felt miserable.
 Confidence is truly an inside job that is built upon inside qualities and having a trusting relationship with yourself.
 If one of your key values is love and kindness, yet you show no loving kindness to yourself, you will have a poor relationship with yourself that lacks integrity and trust.”

 Focus on Acceptance

-“Instead of engaging in healthy behaviours because you feel you ‘should’ or that you’re deficient in some way, focus on how adopting healthy behaviours would help you to grow.
-Often when women restrict themselves to reach a certain weight, they forget they’re also restricting parts of their life which could be bringing them deep fulfilment, happiness, connection and joy,” she adds.
+“Instead of engaging in healthy behaviors because you feel you ‘should’ or that you’re deficient in some way, focus on how adopting healthy behaviors would help you to grow.
+Often when women restrict themselves to reach a certain weight, they forget they’re also restricting parts of their life which could be bringing them deep fulfillment, happiness, connection and joy,” she adds.
 “Seeking joy and connection in other areas of your life will help to nourish you on a deeper level—a number on the scale will never fill that void.”

 The next time you feel like hopping on the scale for a quick peek, take out your journal instead and set goals for becoming the most confident version of yourself that you can be.
 That’s a New Year’s resolution that we should all get on board with.

 Pacanowski CR, Loth KA, Hannan PJ, Linde JA, Neumark-Sztainer DR. Self-weighing throughout adolescence and young adulthood: implications for well-being.
 J Nutr Educ Behav.
 2015;47(6):506-515.e1. doi:10.1016/j.jneb.2015.08.008